visualzhou/mongo-locking-tla/README.md

 ## Summary
 This project is to explore model checking for the locking behaviors of MongoDB.
 The spec `locking.tla` successfully reproduced the deadlock in [SERVER-43242](https://jira.mongodb.org/browse/SERVER-43242).
 The PlusCal spec includes
-- Lock compatibility matrix
+- Lock compatibility matrix.
-- MODE_X has a high priority than other modes.
+- MODE_X has a higher priority than other modes.
 - Oplog replication and waiting for write concern.
 - PrepareTxn command waits for write concern while holding the global IX lock.
 - DropDatabase command can be blocked by the prepare, asking for the global X lock.